The Nicest Places in Every State in 2018

 Baton Rouge, Louisiana

 Baton Rouge is the home of Charlie’s Place Activity and Respite Center where people with Alzheimer’s disease can socialize and participate in activities without their caregivers.
 This benefits the people struggling with the condition while providing a break for the spouses and family members who provide care.
 This resource was life-changing for Pam Faciane and her husband, Bruce, who has early-onset Alzheimer’s disease, a particularly difficult diagnosis for both sufferers and their families.
-Do you live in one of the Nicest Places in America?
-Tell us about it, and your hometown could end up on the cover of Reader’s Digest!

 This town declared April 30 “Pay It Forward Day” to encourage acts of kindness.
 Generosity seems to come naturally for Pittsfield residents anyway: One resident remembers getting ready to pay his lunch tab when he realized he left his wallet in his car.
 By the time he got back, a young man had paid his tab.
 During a recent Easter egg hunt, parents spotted an eight-year-old boy giving an egg to a younger kid whose basket was empty.
 Here are some stories of teachers performing sweet acts of kindness for their students.